Battery Types

 Next, we introduce the features of each battery.

 Lithium-ion batteries have an electromotive force of about 3.7 V, and have the advantage of achieving high voltage independently.
 The electromotive force depends on the type of lithium oxide used for the positive electrode.
-Main materials used the positive electrode are lithium cobaltate (LiCoO2), lithium manganate (LiMn2O4), lithium nickelate (LiNiO2), lithium iron phosphate (LiFePo4), and so on.
+Main materials used for the positive electrode are lithium cobaltate (LiCoO2), lithium manganate (LiMn2O4), lithium nickelate (LiNiO2), lithium iron phosphate (LiFePo4), and so on.
 Cobalt and manganese have a maximum voltage of 4.2 V. On the other hand, iron phosphates have a low voltage of around 3.6 V, but the charge/discharge cycle life is three to four times longer.
 Another advantage is that there is no memory effect.

 However, there is a disadvantage because it uses Li with extremely high reactivity.
 Safety measures are important as with the NAS battery described later.

 There are three types of lithium-ion batteries: cylindrical, square, and laminate types.
-The cylindrical type causes a great deal of damage to the surroundings when it ruptures because the internal pressure of the gas generated by charge/discharge cycles is difficult to escape.
+Cylindrical types risk causing significant damage to the surroundings when it ruptures because internal gas pressure cannot easily escape.
 Compared to that, the square type expands easily, making it easier to release the internal pressure.
-Although it is the laminate type that is the easiest to release pressure, it means that it is easy to swell.
-Should it become swollen, you should stop using it further.
+While the pouch (laminate) type releases pressure most easily, this also means it is prone to swelling.

 Constant Current/Constant Voltage control is used for charge.
-This is the same principle as quick charging of lead storage batteries described later.
-At first, charging with a fixed current (for example, current of 1 C), but when the voltage reaches 4.2 V, charging is changed with constant voltage.
+This is the same principle as quick charging of lead-acid batteries described later.
+At first, charging with a fixed current (for example, current of 1C), but when the voltage reaches 4.2V, charging is changed with constant voltage.
 The current gradually decreases toward full charge.

 However, lithium compounds are difficult to handle, and overcharging can cause serious accidents.
-Therefore, protection functions such as stopping charging when the cell voltage is 4.30 ±0.05 V or more are required.
+Therefore, protection functions are required, such as stopping the charge when the cell voltage exceeds 4.30 ±0.05V.

-On the other hand, the memory effect is the disadvantage.
+On the other hand, the memory effect is a disadvantage.
 Therefore, it is necessary to be careful about charge/discharge, and if adding and repeating charge is repeated, the voltage drop will occur, and there is a high possibility that the voltage necessary to operate the device cannot be maintained.

 Being resistant to temperature changes is another advantage.
 In the case of automotive batteries, it is in the range of 80 degrees to -18 degrees to meet the discharge characteristic specifications.